 Clinton is said to lack vision, but that’s not what we see.
 We see European-style plans for childcare and paid family leave, sensible proposals for criminal justice reform and tax breaks for middle incomes.

 Some of Clinton’s policies, like price controls for medicine, are a European-style overreach.
-But we are broadly comfortable with her domestic policies which, if you add them all up, would make life a little easier at every turn for those tens of millions of Americans who identify as middle class.
+But we are broadly comfortable with her domestic policies which, if you add them all up, would make life a little easier at every turn for those tens of millions of Americans who call themselves middle class.

 And this, we have argued, is the great question of our time: How to transition away from the mid-twentieth-century social model, which was designed around big corporations and powerful trade unions, without altogether sacrificing the security and stability it gave working people?